 The Department of Physics admits applicants only for the PhD degree.
 The MS degree is granted as an interim degree after one year of graduate study, upon meeting the degree requirements.

 - Online Application Form and Supplemental Form

 - Three Letters of Recommendation should be submitted online.

 - GRE and TOEFL Scores: GRE scores (General test and Advanced Physics Subject test) are required of all applicants, including those with a previous master's degree.
-The University Institution Code for the GRE is 1832, and the Department of Physics Code is 0808.
-For the TOEFL, the Institution Code is 4884 and the Physics Code is 76.
+The University Institution Code for the GRE and the TOEFL is 1832, and the Department of Physics Code is 0808.
 IELTS scores are also accepted and should be delivered electronically to the University of Chicago.